pinellolab/CRISPRlungo/README.md

 #### Primer and filtering parameters and settings:
 ```
---suppress_primer_filtering
-                        Whether to filter reads for the presence of the
-                        primer/origin sequence.
-If set, all reads will be
-                        considered (but alignments may not (default: False)
   --primer_seq PRIMER_SEQ
                         Sequence of primer (default: None)
+  --primer_in_r2        If true, the primer is in R2.
+By default, the primer
+                        is required to be present in R1.
+                        (default: False)
   --min_primer_aln_score MIN_PRIMER_ALN_SCORE
                         Minimum primer/origin alignment score for trimming.
                         (default: 40)